econnet/econ/plan.rst

 Importance of Fairness
 ======================

-Employee ownership brings democracy into the companies.
+Worker ownership brings democracy into the companies.

 Currently companies resemble